najamelan/ws_stream_wasm/README.md

 ## References
-The reference documents for understanding websockets and how the browser handles them are:
+The reference documents for understanding web sockets and how the browser handles them are:
 - [HTML Living Standard](https://html.spec.whatwg.org/multipage/web-sockets.html)
 - [RFC 6455 - The WebSocket Protocol](https://tools.ietf.org/html/rfc6455)

 ## Contributing

 This repository accepts contributions.
-Ideas, questions, feature requests and bug reports can be filed through github issues.
+Ideas, questions, feature requests and bug reports can be filed through Github issues.

-Pull Requests are welcome on github.
-By commiting pull requests, you accept that your code might be modified and reformatted to fit the project coding style or to improve the implementation.
+Pull Requests are welcome on Github.
+By committing pull requests, you accept that your code might be modified and reformatted to fit the project coding style or to improve the implementation.
 Please discuss what you want to see modified before filing a pull request if you don't want to be doing work that might be rejected.

 Please file PR's against the `dev` branch, don't forget to update the changelog and the documentation.

 ### Testing

-For testing we need backend servers to echo data back to the tests.
+For testing we need back-end servers to echo data back to the tests.
 These are in the `ws_stream_tungstenite` crate.
 ```shell
 git clone https://github.com/najamelan/ws_stream_tungstenite
 cd ws_stream